-Set forth below is a brief summary of the federal income tax consequences of Awards under the Plan.
+Set forth below is a brief summary of the federal income tax consequences of Awards under the Restated 2016 Plan.
 This summary is based upon the current provisions of the Code, existing final and proposed Treasury regulations promulgated under the Code, administrative rulings and judicial decisions now in effect, all of which are subject to change, possibly with retroactive effect.
 Changes in these authorities may cause the tax consequences to vary substantially from the consequences described below.
 We have not sought a ruling from the Internal Revenue Service, which is referred to as the "IRS," with respect to any of the tax matters discussed below, and the IRS would not be precluded from taking positions contrary to those described herein.
 As a result, no assurance can be given that the IRS will agree with all of the tax characterizations and the tax consequences described below.
-Different or additional rules may apply to participants who are subject to income tax in a foreign jurisdiction and/or are subject to state or local income tax in the United States.
-As a result, this summary is not a complete description of the applicable tax consequences, and it is subject to any changes in applicable tax rules.
-Each participant should rely on his or her own tax advisers regarding federal income and other tax treatment under the Plan.
+Different or additional rules may apply to participants who are subject to income tax in a foreign jurisdiction and/or are subject to tax consequences, and it is subject to any changes in applicable tax rules.
+Each participant should rely on his or her own tax advisers regarding federal income and other tax treatment under the Restated 2016 Plan.

-The Plan will not be qualified under Section 401(a) of the Code.
+The Restated 2016 Plan will not be qualified under Section 401(a) of the Code.